WolvHaven/wolvhaven.net/src/content/news/townhall-2024-01.md

 ## Part 4(a): Redefining the Architect & Engineer Ranks, and Builder application process
 **Key Findings/Points**
 - Building blasts will be re-introduced; held less frequently once a month instead of every 2 weeks; with the added introduction of 3-month plans to facilitate guidance on contributions to 5H
-- Builder rank will be given to building blast attendees which satisfy the rank's requirement(s)
+- Builder rank will be given to building blast attendees which satisfy the rank's requirement(s) with accessibility to beginners in mind
+- Promotion to Architect/Engineer will be based on Endorsements from existing Architects/Engineers
+- Architect and Engineers should act as key planners, as well as mentors for builders
 - Architect has been defined to people who posess impressive building skills (buildings & infrastructure) with assessment based on:
     - Contributions to 5H for buildings
     - Contributions to infrastructure in 5H, or National-level infrastructure in Gardellia & Calidia